Let's say you've decided to hire a professional. We can predict the next question on your lips:

 What is your process?

-Understanding the kinds of information your designer needs -- photos, text, the geographical areas you're targeting, your logos, and your input on their progress -- will lead to less headaches for everyone involved.
-Be clear about what's expected from you and what you, in turn, expect from your designer.
+Identifying these things early on will lead to less headaches for everyone involved.
+So, make sure you’re clear about what's expected from you and what you, in turn, expect from your designer.

 What happens once you're done?